js-uri/cs/Writerside/topics/topics/PointersReferences.md

 int* ptr = &x; // ptr is a pointer to x.
 ```

-The address of a variable can be obtained by preceding the name of a variable with an ampersand sign (&), known as address-of operator.
+The address of a variable can be obtained by preceding the name of a variable with an ampersand sign ( &amp; ), known as address-of operator.

 ``` c++
 int x = 10;